Table of contents

 - Kirkwood (2,300 acres): N/A</ul>

 - Big Sky (Montana) – Big Sky is my favorite mountain of all time.
 It is utterly humongous.
 The only mountains of similar scale include Whistler/Blackcomb and the combined Park City resorts.
 It is also one of the least crowded mountains out there.
 There used to be no one there, but with the Ikon pass, you now get to see other people.
 One exception is the tiny tram to the peak, there is always a big line there (and recently, the tram was not included in the Ikon Pass).
 However, the mountain is so large, you don’t need the tram.
 You will find glades with real moguls at a good pitch still marked blue.
-If they mark something a double black, they are very serious about it.
-One of their easiest doubles is a 39 degree gully.
+If they mark something a double black, they are serious about it and most triple blacks are pretty extreme.
 At 50 degrees, they require you bring avalanche gear.
 But if you are looking for a cruiser, don’t fret.
 They have countless miles of blue terrain where you will still find fresh corduroy at 3:59pm.
 To get to Big Sky, use your United points and fly to Bozeman Airport stopping over in Denver.
 About an hour drive from Bozeman.
 Bozeman Airport is a delight btw.
 There are two base areas, Mountain Village and Madison Village.
 Both have daycare, lessons, parking and food options.
 Mountain Village is much bigger with a large free parking lot with a shuttle.
 Madison is an extra 10 minute drive, but much smaller with parking very close to the lifts.

 - Airbnb (click here for $40 off your first stay)